A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 Morning

-Kutaisi is the third biggest city in Georgia, and in 2011 it briefly became country’s parliamentary legislative capital, in an effort to decentralize the Georgian government.
-Those plans were short-lived though, and in 2019 parliament was moved back to Tbilisi. but those plans never quite worked out.
+Kutaisi is the third biggest city in Georgia, and in 2011 it briefly became the country’s parliamentary legislative capital, in an effort to decentralize the Georgian government.
+Those plans were short-lived though, and in 2019 parliament was moved back to Tbilisi.

 Even so, the city now has some very impressive buildings and an interestingly modern layout in the center, owing to the government’s redevelopment efforts in preparation of relocating the parliament there.